Today’s Easy Chicken Chili Mac recipe and post was a sponsored post written by me on behalf of Foster Farms Simply Raised Chicken

-It’s easy to find locally since it’s grown in California, and is my healthy go-to choice.
-For this recipe you can use Foster Farms Simply Raised chicken breasts or diced chicken breasts (both are with no antibiotics ever).
+It’s easy to find locally since it’s grown in California and is my healthy go-to choice.
+For today’s recipe you can use Foster Farms Simply Raised chicken breasts or diced chicken breasts (both are with no antibiotics ever).
 You’ll also need sharp cheddar cheese.

 How to prepare your chicken for cooking

-When I first went to the store I wasn’t sure what I was going to make so I grabbed Foster Farms Simply Raised Chicken breasts.
+When I first went to the store I wasn’t sure what I was going to make so I grabbed Chicken Breasts.
 They are big and thick.
-After I decided on the recipe rather than going back to the store I cut up my chicken.
+Rather than going back to the store I cut up my chicken.

-Save yourself that step and purchase Foster Farms Simply Raised Chicken diced chicken breasts!
+Save yourself that step and purchase diced chicken breasts!

 How To Make Chicken Chili Mac